adjust/android_adobe_extension/README.md

 **Note**: This step is **very important**.
 Please **make sure that you implement this step in your app**.
 Completing this step ensures that the Adjust SDK can properly track sessions in your app.

+### <a id="qs-attribution"></a>Attribution

+The option to share attribution data with Adobe is in the Launch dashboard under the extensions configuration and is on by default.
+Adjust tracks the action name `Adjust Campaign Data Received` with the following attribution information from Adjust:

+* `Adjust Network`
+* `Adjust Campaign`
+* `Adjust AdGroup`
+* `Adjust Creative`

 ### <a id="qs-adjust-logging"></a>Adjust logging

 You can increase or decrease the amount of logs that you see during testing by calling `setLogLevel` on Adobe Mobile Core instance with one of the following parameters: